resource-watch/slate/source/includes/api/_dataset.md

 If you know the id or the `slug` of a dataset, then you can access it directly.
 Both id and `slug` are case-sensitive.

-Using this endpoint, you can also [include related entities](#include-related-entities), in the same way you do when loading multiple datasets.
+Using this endpoint, you can also [include entities associated with the dataset](#include-entities-associated-with-the-datasets), in the same way you do when loading multiple datasets.

 > Getting a dataset by its including its relationships: